adeeb4you/Telecom-Churn-Case-Study/README.md

 The ‘churn’ phase: In this phase, the customer is said to have churned.
 You define churn based on this phase.
 Also, it is important to note that at the time of prediction (i.e. the action months), this data is not available to you for prediction.
 Thus, after tagging churn as 1/0 based on this phase, you discard all data corresponding to this phase.

-In this case, since you are working over a four-month window, the first two months are the ‘good’ phase, the third month is the ‘action’ phase, and the fourth month is the ‘churn’ phase.

-Data dictionary
-The dataset can be downloaded using this link.
-The data dictionary is provided for download below.

-Data Dictionary - Telecom Churn
-Download
-The data dictionary contains meanings of abbreviations.
-Some frequent ones are loc (local), IC (incoming), OG (outgoing), T2T (telecom operator to telecom operator), T2O (telecom operator to another operator), RECH (recharge) etc.